 Emmy loves meeting new people, says German photographer Mario Wezel of the five-year-old girl whom he documented every other day throughout her kindergarden school year.
 From his time with her, the photographer discovered that Emmy has the rare ability of taking in the world slowly, of becoming absorbed in fully her present surroundings, without making prejudgements or assumptions.
 Emmy also happens to have been born with Down syndrome.

 Emmy’s life has changed since Wezel first was introduced to her; she now attends a public school some eighteen miles from her home.
 Other parents find it difficult to make the long trek required to arrange playtime, but Martin and Karina make a point of sitting down with Emmy to do her homework.
 The photographer has grown attached to the family and to their daughter, and he tries to make the trip as often as he can.
 Each time he returns, he finds Emmy has grown.
-One in Eight Hundred, he explains, isn’t about the ethics of screenings or even about the hypotheticals he set out to explore; it’s simply about a girl named Emmy.
-When asked what he predicts for Emmy’s future, he suggests that he wonders about it often; “I believe not very different from the ones of other kids,” concludes the photographer.

 All images © Mario Wezel